Siftah/get_iplayer/installer.md

 ## get_player Windows installer

-This document contains instructions for building the `get_iplayer` Windows installer, along with additional notes for installer developers.
+This document contains instructions for building the `get_iplayer` Windows installer and provides additional notes for installer developers.
 The information below is current for version 4.3 of the installer.

 ## Building the Installer